stephanielam3211/CSCE606_Project/README.md

 #### Add New Advisor
 The `Add New Advisor` page is how you can add, view and remove advisors.
 You can import advisors via csv using the import functionality.
 There is an example in the documentation folder.
 The exact format matters.

+!!!
+IMPORTANT!!!
+This is also how you set the faculty roles for the application.

 ### Import/Export
 #### Export Data